USNavalResearchLaboratory/AMCAFE/readme.txt

+20200526:
+note that in the makefile in this repository there are links to compiler wrapping MPI libraries in a petsc directory and a link to metis library.
+I've typically compiled these libraries by downloading petsc zip file, going to directory, and doing the following command (or at least some minor variation- you can go to the petsc website to see):

+./configure --with-cc=gcc --with-cxx=g++ --with-debugging=0 COPTFLAGS='-O3 -march=native -mtune=native'
+CXXOPTFLAGS='-O3 -march=native -mtune=native' FOPTFLAGS='-O3 -march=native -mtune=native'
+ --download-mpich --download-metis

+That being said, on HPC it probably is better to use an intel compiler rather than GNU and to use any MPI library that is compiled already on the system by system administrators.
+That is likely to be more optimized.
+In that case, you must find the compiler that is wrapped around an mpi library.
+An example of me doing this is with the HPC system ONYX which is a cray system.

 This is a git repository for the 3D cafeMPI code.
 Please refer to the comments in the commits to know about the details of each version of the code.
 This repository is likely to be cloned by my various machines, such as